The security system showdown of Frontpoint vs ADT is an interesting one.

 - ADT - no standard warranty, "limited warranty" called Quality Service Plan (available for extra fee)

 - Frontpoint - must pay 80% of your remaining contract balance

 - ADT - must pay 75% of remaining balance

 Frontpoint takes the lead with their contract options and generous moving policy, while ADT inches ahead with a longer guarantee.
 It's important to read the fine print no matter which provider you choose, however, as there are always conditions on security agreements.

 Deciding whether to get ADT or Frontpoint as your home security system can be a tough choice.
 ADT gives you the peace of mind of a long-established company that knows its business.
 Frontpoint is young, it's true, however, their aggressive approach to offering the latest technology in wireless security systems along with highly-praised customer service makes them a strong contender.

 Regardless of which of these two companies you end up choosing, you're making a smart decision.
-Not only are you protecting your family and valuables, you may also end up saving money on your homeowner's insurance.
+Not only are you protecting your family and valuables, you may also end up saving money.
 That makes for a combination of wise financial moves that will ultimately result in increased peace of mind, and that's something that's priceless.

 To see how ADT compares to Vivint, another top competitor in the home security market, consider reading out our comparative guide on ADT vs Vivint.